 Going to vide greniers is one of Robin and I’s favourite weekend activities.
 Robin is generally ready to leave at 8 am on Sunday mornings with his foot tapping thinking of all the great finds he may miss out on if I dawdle any longer.
 When we do get to whichever village it is, we generally sniff out the local bakery and then head to the stalls.
 You’ll know where the event is being held by the appearance of haphazardly parked cars.

-A Poor Person’s Antique Market
+A Poor Person’s Antique Market in Provence

 It is true that vide greniers generally consist of other people’s junk; however, I don’t know about you but French junk has a novelty factor for me.
 I’m always attracted to the vintage French enamel kitchenware, rusted old tins and vintage postcards/magazines.
 Robin likes the old lamps as well as anything kitchen related.
 I must confess I’m not very good at rummaging- but vide greniers are a great place to find cheap clothes.
 The second-hand clothing is always immaculate and particularly useful if you have small children that grow fast!